S&P 500 down for 4th day of five, Groupon up late

-U.S. stocks were little changed in choppy late morning trading on Thursday as former FBI Director James Comey's testimony got underway.

-NEW YORK Stocks fell on Monday as investors dealt with the one-two punch of worsening political upheaval in the euro zone and the possibility that China's economy may be softening more than previously thought.
+NEW YORK U.S. stocks fell on Monday as investors dealt with the one-two punch of worsening political upheaval in the euro zone and the possibility that China's economy may be softening more than previously thought.

 The S&P 500 finished lower for the fourth day of five to close at its lowest level since February, adding fuel to worries of a coming market correction.